pubg/protoc-gen-jsonschema/README.md

 | google.protobuf.Any                             |
 | google.protobuf.NullValue                       |

-If you'd like contribute well-known types, Please check [generator](./pkg/modules/1_middleend_generator.go) file.
+If you'd like to contribute well-known types, Please check [the generator](./pkg/modules/1_middleend_generator.go) file.

 # Output Examples
 You can find basic example cases in the `./examples` directory and more complex cases in `./testdata/cases.`

+# Development Environment
+You should install `protoc` and `protoc-gen-go` to your development environment.
+Below are required tool versions.
+- protoc: 32.0
+- protoc-gen-go: 1.36.7
+- go: 1.24.3
+- protoc-gen-doc: latest